 Getting back to eggs, if an over easy egg is the entrée of choice, temperature again plays a clear role in protein denaturation.

 Keep in mind that the yolk and white will coagulate at different temperatures, given their composition.
-Therefore, as an egg is put into production, the egg white will begin to cook and coagulate at around 142°F. Typically, the egg white will become a complete solid at close to 180°F. With the egg yolk, typically 158°F will completely solidify the yolk.
+Therefore, as an egg is put into production, the egg white will begin to cook and coagulate at around 142°F. Typically, the egg white will become a complete solid, close to 180°F. With the egg yolk, typically 158°F will completely solidify the yolk.

 We’ve already examined how heat denatures protein.
 Did you know that other factors can denature protein, too?
 Here’s a quick overview.

 |Denaturing Agent||Mode of Action|